missing_class

 - Command substitution:

-and places output in a temporary file, and substitutes with that file name.
-This is useful if command expects values to be passed by file instead of STDIN diff <(ls foo) <(ls bar)
+<(CMD)executesCMDand places output in a temporary file, and substitutes with that file name.
+This is useful if command expects values to be passed by file instead of STDIN diff <(ls foo) <(ls bar): show differences between files in dirsfooandbarby first creating files listing foo and bar, and thendiffing them

 #!/bin/bash